-The survey discusses COVID-19 pandemic and its unprecedented impact on the Bangkok hotel market on a property level, the survey focuses on hoteliers' point of view on contingency measures, business strategies, signs of recovery, and comparison between pre and post COVID-19.
+HVS has recently completed an anonymous short survey about the COVID-19 pandemic and its unprecedented impact on the South Korea hotel market.
+On a property level, the survey focuses on hoteliers' point of view on contingency measures, business strategies, signs of recovery indication, and comparison between pre-COVID-19 crisis and post-COVID 19 crisis.

 Through Q2 2020 the Canadian lodging industry is experiencing a RevPAR decrease of close to 55%.
 The luxury segment and hotels with more than 500 rooms have taken the brunt of the Covid-19 impact on lodging demand.
 The summer leisure domestic demand should prove a short term uptick in Q3.

 This article highlights preparing for increasing hospitality wellness demand.
 As global news and media cycles spin with updates related to COVID-19, strategies for reopening and widespread cries for social justice reform.
 This article examines cycles of grief, critical investment strategies, and wellness propositions associated with immediate and long-term demand.